 The course will not affect the department in any way as it is a course that will be a stand alone or corequisite for the Essential Studies HPHE 1701 course that has been approved.
-Several sections are already offered during Fall and Spring semester.

 J. Effects on enrolled students: are program conflicts avoided?
 Will your proposal make it easier or harder for students to meet graduation requirements?
 Can students complete the program in a reasonable time?
 Show that you have considered scheduling needs and demands on students' time.
 If a required course will be offered during summer only, provide a rationale.